30 Thanksgiving Dishes That Travel Well

 Classic Apple Pie RecipeClassic Apple Pie Recipe

-granulated sugar, brown sugar, allspice, granny smith apples and 9 more
+lemon, water, nutmeg, brown sugar, granny smith apples, ground cloves and 7 more

-No-Fail Easy Cobbler RecipeNo-Fail Easy Cobbler Recipebutter, sugar, self rising flour, fruit, milk
+No-Fail Easy Cobbler RecipeNo-Fail Easy Cobbler Recipefruit, self rising flour, sugar, butter, milk

-Apple Brown Betty RecipeApple Brown Betty Recipesalt, light brown sugar, unsalted butter, nonfat vanilla frozen yogurt and 4 more
+Apple Brown Betty RecipeApple Brown Betty Recipelight brown sugar, apples, unsalted butter, nonfat vanilla frozen yogurt and 4 more

 Transporting Traditional Dishes